 Set a timer for 60 seconds and count how many breaths you take in that time.
 One breath is a cycle of one inhale and one complete exhale.
 It may be helpful to get someone else to help to watch the timer to get more accurate result.

 How many breaths did you take in 1-minute?

 The normal range is around 8.
 Anything more than 8 breath within a minute and you could assume that your body is functioning in flight-or-fight mode and your tailbone (coccyx) is tucked under.

 There are many things you could do to help manage chronic stress, such as, movement and breath related activities (e.g. tai chi, yoga, qigong, etc.), giving your busy mind a break (e.g. meditation, practising being present, etc.), journaling and social-emotional support from family and friends.
 Our all-time favourite is a breathing exercise which you can do anywhere (standing, sitting or lying down), and it helps move our nervous system from a flight-or-fight response or sympathetic response to para-sympathetic response (rest, digest and heal) within 2 minutes.

-When you are feeling stressed or overwhelmed, try this to calm your nervous system and overworked mind.
+When you are feeling stressed or overwhelmed anytime during your day, try this to calm your nervous system and overworked mind.

 Stand, sit or lie still and be comfortable.
 Breathing through your nose, inhale for a count of four ... hold your breath for a count of four... exhale gently for a count of six... and then holding the breath out for a count of four.
 Keep your breathing even and smooth.
 This is one breathing cycle.

 Repeat for a minimum of 4 breathing cycles.
 We recommend repeating for as long as your are comfortable doing it.